 And when it is due to sidespin, it is called spin-induced throw (SIT):

-Many important throw effects are demonstrated in the following video:
+Many important throw effects are demonstrated in the following videos:

 Here's a summary of the basic things you need to know about throw in your game:

 Be aware of the maximum throw you can get with the ball conditions under which you play.
-Maximum throw is generally about 1 inch per foot of CB travel, which is about 5 degrees.
+Maximum throw is generally about 1 inch per foot of OB travel, or 1/2 a ball per diamond on a 9' table, which is about 5°.

 CIT is largest for slow-speed stun shots close to a 1/2-ball hit.

-To get maximum SIT, use stun, slow speed, and about 50% of maximum sidespin.
+To get maximum SIT, use stun, slow speed, and about 50% of maximum sidespin (for a straight shot).